 - DWD 140.20 Witness and interpreter fees; travel expenses.
-(1) The appeal tribunal may authorize reimbursement by the department to any witness subpoenaed by a party or any party who has already made reimbursement to such a witness for witness fees and travel expenses.
-The appeal tribunal may also require reimbursement for an interpreter who is necessary to interpret testimony of a witness offered at the hearing. - (2) The department may refuse to reimburse a witness subpoenaed on behalf of a party other than the department for witness fees or travel expenses if the appeal tribunal determines that the testimony was not relevant or material to the issue of the hearing. - (3) No witness subpoenaed on behalf of or requested to appear by the department is entitled to prepayment of witness fees or travel expenses but any such witness who appears at the hearing shall be paid the fees and travel expenses provided under sub.
+(1) The administrative law judge may authorize reimbursement to any witness subpoenaed by a party or any party who has already made reimbursement to such a witness for witness fees and travel expenses.
+The administrative law judge may also require reimbursement for an interpreter who is necessary to interpret testimony of a witness offered at the hearing. - (2) The department may refuse to reimburse a witness subpoenaed on behalf of a party other than the department for witness fees or travel expenses if the administrative law judge determines that the testimony was not relevant or material to the issue of the hearing. - (3) No witness subpoenaed on behalf of or requested to appear by the department is entitled to prepayment of witness fees or travel expenses but any such witness who appears at the hearing shall be paid the fees and travel expenses provided under sub.
 (4). - (4) The fees of witnesses and interpreters are: - (a) For witnesses, \$16.00 per day. - (b) For expert witnesses, the rate set under s.
-814.04 (2), Stats., plus the fees under pars. (a) and (d). - (c) For interpreters, \$35.00 per half day, or the contracted amount.

-(d) For travel expenses, 20 cents per mile from the witness' or interpreter's residence in this state to the hearing site and back or, if without the state, from the point at which the witness or interpreter passes the state boundary to the hearing site, and back.
+814.04 (2), Stats., plus the fees under pars. (a) and (d). - (c) For interpreters, \$35.00 per half day. - (d) For travel expenses, 20 cents per mile from the witness' or interpreter's residence in this state to the hearing site and back or, if without the state, from the point at which the witness passes the state boundary to the hearing site, and back or, if without the state, from the point at which the witness passes the state boundary to the hearing site, and back.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; am.
 (1), (2), (4) (c) and (d), Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-(1), (2), (4) (c), (d) Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

-- DWD 140.21 Transcripts and recordings.
-(1) Copies of hearing transcripts may be obtained from the commission under s.
-LIRC 1.08. - (2) Under s.
-108.09 (5), Stats., if testimony at a hearing is recorded, the department may furnish a person with a copy of the hearing recording.
-The fee is \$7.00 per electronic recording.
-The department may waive this fee if the department is satisfied that the person is unable to pay.
+- DWD 140.21 Transcripts and tapes.
+(1) Copies of hearing transcripts may be obtained from the labor and industry review commission under s.
+LIRC 2.04. - (2) Under s.
+108.09 (5), Stats., if testimony at a hearing is recorded on a recording machine, the department may furnish a person with a copy of the hearing tape in lieu of a transcript.
+The fee is \$7.00 per cassette.
+The department may waive this fee if the department is satisfied that the person is unable to pay the fee. - (3) If testimony at a hearing is transcribed by a reporter and no hearing tape is available, the department may furnish a person who so requests a transcript of the hearing.
+The fee is \$2.50 per page or a minimum fee of \$10.00 for the preparation of a transcript of the preparation of the preparation of a transcript of the preparation of a transcript of the preparation of t script.
+The department may waive this fee if the department is satisfied that the person is unable to pay for a transcript.

-Note: To request hearing recordings and waivers of fees contact the Department of Workforce Development, Division of Unemployment Insurance, Bureau of Legal Affairs, 201 E. Washington Avenue, P.O.
-Box 8942, Madison, Wisconsin 53708-8942 or telephone (608) 266-3174.
+Note: Requests for hearing tapes, transcripts and waivers of fees may be made to the Bureau of Legal Affairs, Unemployment Insurance Division, Department of Workforce Development, 201 E. Washington Avenue, P.O.
+Box 8942, Madison, Wisconsin 53708-8942.